jorgehortelano/beholder/README.md

 ```

 ## Config
 Create a configuration file where the whatsapp credentials are, as in other examples of yowsup.
-Something like:
+Please follow up [yowsup documentation](https://github.com/tgalal/yowsup/wiki/yowsup-cli-2.0) for registration.
+At the end you will have something like:

 	cc=39
 	phone=39111111111
 	password=c5NWTzOrsgCRQr77Yhwafdj+Tgg=

+You need to add now `allowed_users` and `alias` parameters.
+allowed_users parameters define which phone numbers can send commands to the server.
+alias parameter is the name of the device that will be shown in the whatsapp messages.

 	allowed_users = ['39111222333@s.whatsapp.net']
 	alias = TheEye

-Allowed_users parameters define which phone numbers can send commands to the server.
-alias parameter is the name of the device that will be shown in the whatsapp messages.

 ## Execution